-04 - Modelling different aspects of countries regarding NBT characteristics
+04 - Modelling different aspects of countries regarding name bearers characteristics

 04_A_model_NBTs.qmd